 - Shadow Zapdos with Thunder Shock and Ancient Power

 - Shadow Raikou with Thunder Shock and Wild Charge

 - Shadow Moltres with Wing Attack and Ancient Power

 - Shadow Magnezone with Spark and Wild Charge

 - Shadow Ho-Oh with Hidden Power and Brave Bird

 - Shadow Gyarados with Waterfall and Aqua Tail

-Note: Shadow Tyranitar and Shadow Aerodactyl outperform everything but Rampardos.
-Shadow Omastar and Shadow Zapdos also perform on par with the other best counters.
+Note: Shadow Tyranitar, Shadow Aerodactyl, and Shadow Omastar outperform everything but Rampardos.
+Shadow Zapdos also perform on par with the other best counters.
 If you are able to coordinate the use of Mega Blastoise, it will boost other Water type counters making Shadow Gyarados far more competitive.

-How many players does it take to beat Ho-Oh?
+How many players does it take to beat Ho-Oh in Pokémon Go?

 The following Weather conditions can impact this Raid: